Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: Introduction

 which sends $\o(1)$ to $\Ss^{\sigma}$ \footnote{The authors will return to the question of whether this functor can be upgraded to a monoidal functor in from filtered spectra in a future work.}.
 Moreover, this adjunction is affine in the sense that we have an equivalence of categories

 where $R_n^{C_2} \simeq \Sigma\R \mathrm{P}^{-n-1}_{-\infty}$. \end{itemize} \end{prop}

-This result is certainly well known to experts. \todo{Cite who?} \todo{X to doubt.} We give a proof in \Cref{app:boilerplate} as Examples \ref{exm:c2-underlying} and \ref{exm:c2-graded}.
-Since therein the pair of functors $\Phi^e$ and $\Phi^{C_2}$ out of $\Sp_{C_2}$ become identified with modding out by $a_\sigma$ and inverting $a_\sigma$ respectively, this proposition produces a diagram of symmetric monoidal left adjoints,
+This result is certainly well known to experts.
+We give a proof in \Cref{app:boilerplate} as Examples \ref{exm:c2-underlying} and \ref{exm:c2-graded}.
+Since therein the pair of functors $\Phi^e$ and $\Phi^{C_2}$ out of $\Sp_{C_2}$ become identified with modding out by $a_\sigma$ and inverting $a_\sigma$ respectively, this proposition produces a diagram of symmetric monoidal left adjoints

 We are now free to use the functor $c_{\C/\R}$ to push our description of $\Sp_{C_2}$ as a 1-parameter deformation into $\SHRat$ and obtain a description of that category as a 2-parameter deformation of $\Sp_{i2}$ with coordinates $\ta$ and $a$.
 For example, we can give $Ca$ the structure of a commutative algebra since $c_{\C/\R}(a_\sigma) = a$.
-Note that by \Cref{prop:comp} the commutative algebra structure obtained in this way is the same as the one coming from the equivalence $Ca \simeq \Spec(\C)_+$.
+Note that by \Cref{prop:comp} the commutative algebra structure obtained in this way is the same as the one coming from the equivalence $Ca \simeq \Spec(\C)$.

 While the 1-parameter deformations considered up to now had only a special and a generic fiber, when considered as a 2-parameter deformation $\SHRat$ has various ``limiting behavoirs'' which we presently study.
-Since, each parameter can be set to either $0$ or $1$, or left unspecified there are 9 total categories of interest.
-We summarize what we know in the following table.
+Since each parameter can be set to either $0$ or $1$, or left unspecified, there are 9 total categories of interest.
+We summarize what we know in the following table: